-Thorn's Chief Risk Officer provides the risk profile on a six monthly basis to the Audit, Risk and Compliance Committee that outlines the material business risks to Thorn.
+Thorn's Chief Risk Officer provides the risk profile to the relevant Committee that outlines the material business risks to Thorn.
 Risk reporting includes the status of risks through integrated risk management programs aimed at ensuring risks are identified, assessed and appropriately managed.
-The Audit, Risk and Compliance Committee reports the status of material business risks to the Board on a regular basis.
+The relevant Committee reports the status of material business risks to the Board on a regular basis.

-Material business risks for the Company include credit risk, operational risks (including workplace health and safety and sustainability risks), financial risks (foreign exchange and interest rate movements, liquidity and capital), strategic risk, legal and compliance risks and regulatory risk.
+Material business risks for the Company include credit risk, operational risks (including workplace health and safety risks), financial risks (foreign exchange and interest rate movements, liquidity and capital), strategic risk, legal and compliance risks and regulatory risk.